tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 ### Changes to the constitution
 [contract constitution change]: #changes-to-the-constitution

-Any changes to the [contract constitution] MUST happen at checkpoints.
-This also refers to any changes to the VNC.
+Changes to the [contract constitution] can happen at any time through the [constitution amendment] process.
+This also applies to changes to the VNC.
+Only the [CC] may make changes to the[contract constitution].

 * The rules over how members are added or removed are defined in the [contract constitution].
-It may be that the VNC has autonomy over these changes, or that the asset issuer must approve changes, or some other authorization mechanism.
 * At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.
 Therefore changes take place over at least a 4-checkpoint time span.
 * If a VN leaves a committee their [side-chain deposit] MAY be refunded to them.
 * If a new VN joins the committee they must provide the [side-chain deposit] at their activation step.
-* In the proposal step, any authorised VNC change proposer, as defined in the [contract constitution]
+* In the proposal step, any authorised [CC] may make a change proposal, within the limits defined by the change rules in the [contract constitution]
+* Before activation, VNC members MAY submit an acceptance transaction that registers their willingness to validate the contract.
+If no acceptance is submitted within the `acceptance_period` the validator is assumed to be uninterested in running the contract and will not form part of the finalized contract committee.

 ### Contract abandonment
 [abandoned]: #contract-abandonment "Contract abandonment"